drewbutlerbb4/Project-Plutus/NEAT/NEAT/README.md

   * name:           The name of this specific model.
 Used for saving the model

 * game_constants:  The constants for games to be made
   * players_per_game:   The number of networks being evaluated at the same time
   * evals_per_game:     The number of evaluations on a network each game

+* game_generator:  The method that evaluates a neural networks fitness
+  * players_per_game:   The number of networks being evaluated at the same time
+  * evals_per_game:     The number of evaluations on a network each game